Toyota Sienna Extended Warranty: Cost, Coverage and Plans

 For context, the average cost of an extended warranty is around $1,000 per year of coverage.
 The quotes we collected for our hypothetical 2021 Toyota Sienna were less expensive by comparison.

 All the quotes we received were for a bumper-to-bumper warranty — the most comprehensive available.
-A powertrain warranty will typically be much cheaper, but provide less coverage.
+A powertrain warranty is typically much cheaper, but provides less coverage.

 Keep in mind that some extended auto warranties start from the original owner's purchase date of the vehicle.
 So if the factory warranty lasts for four years and 50,000 miles, a six-year/100,000-mile plan may only provide two additional years or 50,000 additional miles of coverage.